 Flea bite dermatitis in cats is a condition that occurs when the saliva present in fleas’ bites causes allergic reactions in cats’ skin.
-It can result in excessive itching and even hair loss.
+It can result in excessive itchiness and even hair loss.

 The condition is also often referred to as simply a flea bite allergy.
 If you see the symptoms or signs of flea infestation in your cat, then you must get to a veterinarian for a proper diagnosis and treatment.